The casting breakdown should begin with general information about the production:

 - The name of the director and producer

 - Brief description or logline that includes the genre

-It should then continue with character breakdowns for all of your lead and supporting roles:
+It should then continue with character breakdowns for all lead and supporting roles:

 - CHARACTER NAME (in all-caps)

 - Size of the role (Lead or Supporting)

 - Age range.
 It is how old someone looks on camera that counts, not how old they really are.
 Give a range.
 However, the younger the person needs to be, the smaller the range should be.

 - Pertinent facts about the character: What are the given circumstances that shape this character?
 This can also include physical qualities that are necessary for the part but cannot be fudged on camera, like height for a basketball player.
 Remember, beards, tattoos, and hair color can all be grown in, glued on, or changed.

 - Distinguishing characteristics: What makes the character special or different.
 What drives them as a character?
 Never use the words ordinary or generic!

 - Special requirements of the role: If there will be any kind of nudity or sexual intimacy, it must be stated and described.
 If the actor must work with pets, babies, children, potential allergens, or adverse conditions, they must be described.
 Also, if the actor must perform any physical feat that is “out of the norm,” it must be described.

 At the end of the casting breakdown, list any smaller roles and extras.
 You do not need a full breakdown for bit parts or extras, and in most instances a simple list will suffice.
 Only include additional breakdown information when appropriate.

 Sample Casting Breakdown